Game of Thrones Marketing – Advertising Perspective

 Picture 9.
 IKEA rug instructions, as inspired by Jon Snow

-The last example we prepared for you is Spotify – and also one of the best examples of online promotion when talking about Game of Thrones.
+The last, but not less important example is Spotify.
+It is known as one of the best examples of online promotion when talking about Game of Thrones.
 Spotify and HBO have launched the “With Whom You Hear” website.
-It analyzes your Spotify’s listening history then match you with a character from the show that fits with your tastes.
+It analyzes your Spotify’s listening history then matches you with a character from the show that fits your tastes.

 Winter Is Here

-As we’re preparing for the final episode of GoT, consider how can you increase your marketing efforts to deliver a new level of personalized interaction with your loyal customers.
+Getting creative as well as catching the buzz can mean the world for your brand.
+It can boost your visibility, spread your influence and, if you’re creative enough, reach completely new customers.
+By using your imagination you can strengthen your authority, while staying up-to-date with current affairs.
 You may not ‘claim the throne,’ but you just might end up claiming a higher level of engagement and increased ROI.
 And that is a prize worth seeking after.

 More from our blog